pfaffventer/ibear-co-za-eclipse-rcp/README.md

 write stuff about browsing to select properties and adding data e.g. product category on the fly

 #Database
-write stuff about apache dbutils and whatever filter here
+write stuff about apache dbutils and google code jfilter here

 #Conclution